 Students found in violation of the dress code will be required to change into acceptable apparel or call home for appropriate clothing to be brought to the school.

-Students will also be detained from regular classes and sent to ISS until appropriate attire is provided.
+Students will also be detained from regular classes and sent to the ISS room until appropriate attire is provided.